-However, discuss any signs or symptoms you have (especially if they last more than 2 weeks) with your health care provider to find out the cause.
-It’s always OK to get a second opinion, especially if you feel your provider isn’t listening to your concerns.
+Discuss any signs or symptoms you have (especially if they last more than 2 weeks) with your health care provider to find out the cause.
+It’s always OK to get a second opinion, especially if you feel your health care provider isn’t listening to your concerns.

-You should see your oncologist and other health team providers regularly, usually about every 6 months for the first few years after breast cancer treatment.
-After that, you will see them every year for many years.
+You should see your oncologist and other health care providers regularly, usually about every 6 months for the first few years after breast cancer treatment.
+After that, you’ll see them every year for many years.

-Your providers will examine you and pay close attention to the breast/chest wall, underarm and neck.
+Your health care team will examine you and pay close attention to the breast/chest wall, underarm and neck.
 You will also need a mammogram every year (unless you had bilateral mastectomy).

 If you don’t have any symptoms that could be related to breast cancer recurrence, and if there are no concerning findings on your physical exam, you don’t need extra tests.
-There is no role for lab tests, X-rays, CT scans, bone scans or PET scans if you are not having any symptoms and there are no findings on your physical exam.
+There’s no role for lab tests, X-rays, CT scans, bone scans or PET scans if you’re not having any symptoms and there are no findings on your physical exam.